|now ⬆︎ ⬇︎ 1900|

 By April 1862, the Methodist community decided to seek a permanent home and bought the piece of land adjoining Street Farm for £10.
 Abraham Abbott, who owned Street Farm, then offered a further piece of land so that the planned building could stand back from the road.
 Five months later, according to a record written at the time of the Chapel’s centenary, the first services were held in the building.

-The first trustees included John Barnes, a boot and shoemaker, George Lambert and John Butejar, both maltsters, Arthur Page, Snape’s policeman, William Clouting a farm bailiff and local preacher and two labourers, George Howard and Robert Pallant.
-Then, only eight years later, it was decided to enlarge the chapel to nearly twice its size.
-Although building costs are not recorded the trustees had to borrow £199 for the original building programme and £120 for the extension.
+The first trustees included John Barnes (a boot and shoemaker), George Lambert and John Butejar (both maltsters), Arthur Page (Snape’s policeman), William Clouting (a farm bailiff and local preacher) and two labourers, George Howard and Robert Pallant.
+Then, only eight years later, it was decided to enlarge the Chapel to nearly twice its size.
+Although building costs are not recorded, the Trustees had to borrow £199 for the original building programme and £120 for the extension.
 Despite financial help, notably from Newson Garrett at the Maltings, the loans were not fully repaid until 1909.
-At that that time further work was put in hand costing £125, £120 of it covered by yet another loan.
+At that time further work was put in hand costing £125 — £120 of it covered by yet another loan.

-As the picture (below) from 1900 shows the church had a substantial following.
-The Sunday School in the first quarter of the 20th century included 79 scholars and 8 teachers although such numbers declined rapidly in the ‘thirties.
-In July 1962 the chapel celebrated its centenary.
-At the time the celebrants must have thought that they had overcome every obstacle placed in their way and the future must misleadingly have seemed bright, so bright in fact that in 1976 the schoolroom was added on land which had previously been the site of Chapel Cottage next door.
+As this picture from 1900 shows, the Church had a substantial following.
+The Sunday School in the first quarter of the 20th century included 79 scholars and 8 teachers, although such numbers declined rapidly in the thirties.
+In July 1962, the Chapel celebrated its centenary.
+At the time, the celebrants must have thought that they had overcome every obstacle placed in their way, and the future must misleadingly have seemed bright — so bright, in fact, that in 1976 the schoolroom was added on land which had previously been the site of Chapel Cottage next door.